-Only sufficient laying course material should be placed within the current working period.
-Any disturbance of the screeded laying course material should result in rescreeding, with screeding rails being removed on completion, taking care to make good any voids.
+Only sufficient laying course material should be screeded within the current working period.
+Any disturbance of the screeded laying course material should result in re-screeding, with screeding rails being removed on completion, taking care to compact and make good any voids.

-On completion of the day's work, no more than 1m of laying course material should be exposed, without cover by the setts.
-All areas of exposed laying course material should be covered overnight, and during inclement weather to prevent saturation or frost action.
+On completion of the day's work, no more than 1m of laying course material should be exposed, without cover by the paving units.

+All areas of exposed laying course material should be covered overnight, and during inclement weather to prevent saturation or frost damage.